Damien P. Lillis

 Education

-University of California, Hastings College of Law, J.D., cum laude, 1997; Managing Editor of the Hastings International and Comparative Law Review
+• University of California College of the Law, San Francisco (formerly the University of California, Hastings College of the Law), J.D., cum laude, 1997; Managing Editor of the Hastings International and Comparative Law Review

 Admissions